tucazorron/tucazorron/README.md

 🔧 Working as Backend Developer with Java Spring Boot and Ruby on Rails

-🤖 Learning more about Artificial Intelligence with Python
+🤖 Learning more about Artificial Intelligence with Python and Jupyter Notebook

 👜 Have experience with C, C++, Python, Ruby on Rails